Assistantships are financial aids with duties in teaching,

 the student cannot receive an e-mail from us.
 So please provide

-two independent e-mail addresses.
+two independent e-mail addresses when communicate with us.

 3)